by Texas Homesteader ~

 Estate Sales – Why Didn’t Family Want Grandma’s Things?

 “I see there’s an estate sale this weekend, do you think we should attend?”
 I asked RancherMan recently.
-As I went over their high-end offerings we got into a pretty deep conversation.
+As I went over the sale’s high-end offerings we got into a pretty deep conversation.

 As we talked, a couple of things came to mind.
-It seems generations in the 30’s, 40’s & 50’s were vastly different than more current generations.
+It seems generations from the 30’s, 40’s & 50’s were vastly different than more current generations.

 Does that explain why Junior is no longer interested in grandma’s fine china?
 And what does that mean for the special things a typical family might carefully store back for their children one day?